-Dust from lead paint is the most common cause of childhood lead poisoning.
-New York City banned lead paint for residential use in 1960.
-Even so, older buildings may still have lead paint.
+Dust from lead paint is the most commonly identified source of childhood lead poisoning.
+New York City banned lead paint for residential use in 1960, but many older buildings may still have lead paint.

-Federal Regulations: The EPA “Renovation, Repair and Painting Rule” took effect on April 22, 2010.
-To learn more about this rule, you can check the EPA website.
-You can also call the EPA at 732-321-6671 for more information.
-You must still comply with all NYC local requirements including Local Law 1 of 2004 and all pertinent Health Code requirements.
+The Renovation, Repair and Painting Rule took effect in 2010.
+This rule requires professional workers who perform any work that disturbs lead paint to be EPA-certified and follow lead-safe work practices.
+For more information about the rule, call 732-321-6671.
+You must also still comply with all NYC local requirements, including Local Law 1 of 2004 and all pertinent Health Code requirements.

 Federally Funded Grants for Lead Hazard Reduction and Healthy Homes

 Owners of residential buildings that were constructed before 1960 can receive federally-funded grants to help pay for the reduction of lead paint hazards and other health risks in their buildings.